 ICT Statistics are relevant to the monitoring of the implementation of all SDGs and are referred to in paragraphs 48, 57, 74-76, 83 of the 2030 Agenda for Sustainable Development.

-Output 3.3 –-Products and services on human and institutional capacity building
+Output 3.3 –-Human skills development and digital literacy and the necessary institutional framework for this

 1 Background

 Capacity building continues to be a cross-cutting issue that informs and augments the overall ITU-D mission.
 ICT-based education and training aimed at enhancement of human potential to leverage ICTs and improve individual livelihoods is particularly fundamental for developing countries.
-This will help them to improve skills and enable them to establish and develop their national e-strategies for sustainable development.
+This will help them to improve skills and enable them to establish and develop their national digital strategies for sustainable development.
 Therefore, research undertakings and development of specialized training programmes in membership priority areas is required.

 Furthermore, introduction of telecommunications/ICTs into education and human resources development for all groups is needed.
 This requires cooperation and partnerships between countries and broad stakeholders’ participation.
-The partnerships should include among others, academia, experienced professionals and experts as well as organizations with relevant expertise in capacity building activities.
+The partnerships should include among others, Academia, experienced professionals and experts as well as organizations and other stakeholders with relevant expertise in human skills development and digital literacy activities.

 2 Implementation framework

-Programme: Capacity building
+Programme: Capacity building, human skills development and digital literacy

-The programme seeks to develop necessary capacity building policies, strategies in telecommunications/ICT and guidelines and deliver them to members, especially in developing countries, in order to assist them in enhancing and strengthening their human and institutional capacity and setting up national programmes.
-It will raise awareness among governmental and private sector decision-makers on the importance of capacity building.
-The programme will also undertake necessary steps in order to develop standards for ITU human capacity building activities.
+The programme seeks to develop necessary institutional capacity building and human skills development policies, strategies in telecommunications/ICT and guidelines and deliver them to Members, especially in developing countries, in order to assist them in enhancing and strengthening their human and institutional capacity and setting up national programmes.
+It will raise awareness among governmental and private sector decision-makers on the importance of capacity building, human skills development and the necessity for the population to obtain digital literacy.
+The programme will also undertake necessary steps in order to develop standards for ITU human skills development activities.

-The programme will implement a wide scope of capacity building interventions.
-Emphasis is given to training as a core capacity building tool for enhancing the capacity of ITU-D members, especially in developing countries, in order to apply ICTs effectively.
+The programme will implement a wide scope of human skills development interventions.
+Emphasis is given to training as a core capacity building and human skills development tool for enhancing the capacity of ITU-D members, especially in developing countries, in order to apply telecommunication/ICTs effectively.
 Under this programme online learning and face-to-face learning opportunities (both synchronous and asynchronous), as well as blended solutions, will be provided for all stakeholders who would like to enhance their professional knowledge and skills.
-Delivering and promoting "train the trainer" activities to support ICT instructional and institutional sustainability will also play an important role in programme implementation.
+Delivering and promoting "train the trainer" activities to support telecommunication/ICT instructional and institutional sustainability will also play an important role in programme implementation.

 The programme will:

-• continue to encourage establishment of cooperative partnerships in multi-stakeholder fashion with all stakeholders specializing in ICT education, training and development activities;
+• continue to encourage establishment of cooperative partnerships in multi-stakeholder fashion with all stakeholders specializing in telecommunication/ICT education, training and development activities, including those which facilitate the use of local language;

-• continue to engage qualified and experienced experts from the academia, private sector, government as well as international organizations in order to build human and institutional capacity and facilitate their involvement in capacity building activities;
+• continue to engage qualified and experienced experts from the Academia, private sector, government as well as international organizations in order to build human and institutional capacity and facilitate their involvement in capacity building activities;

 • continue development of high-level training materials undertaken in collaboration with ITU subject matter experts, partners from the academia, research institutions and other organizations, who will ensure their quality control;